Serengeti Pioneer Camps location offers a commanding view over the surrounding plains.

 In a small natural valley between the rocky outcrop and the main kopje lies the dining tent.
 Wooden poles hold up the ceiling canvas which is covered by a roof of shade cloth to help keep the interior cool.
 Canvas wall panels with large windows are rolled up to maximise the views or left down to keep out the weather.
 For breakfast and dinner guests are hosted at individual tables covered in white table cloths; at night these are lit by paraffin lanterns.
 If guests choose to have lunch at the camp, instead of a picnic as part of their game drive, then this meal is often served outdoors in a bush setting.

-The design idea behind Serengeti Pioneer Camp reflects the early explorer’s mobile camps of the 1930’s.
-This romantic theme has been creatively used in fun ways such as copper basin sinks with water-pump tap fittings, shelving made of recycled wooden crates and travelling trunks used as benches.
-Some guests may find that hat stands hung with pith helmets, and bedside tables set with sepia images of natives bearing exploration equipment, a design step too far.
+The design idea behind Serengeti Pioneer Camp reflects the early explorer's mobile camps of the 1930's.
+This romantic theme has been creatively used in fun ways such as copper basins with water-pump tap fittings, shelving made of recycled wooden crates and travelling trunks used as benches.
+However some guests may find that hat stands hung with pith helmets, and bedside tables set with sepia images of natives bearing exploration equipment, a design step too far.

 Most travellers arrive at Serengeti Pioneer Camp with their own private safari guide and vehicle.
 It is also possible to fly into the Serengeti National Park and then join the camp's own scheduled game drive activities, led by the resident guides.